NextLevel/NextLevel/README.md

 ### Sticker

 If you found this project to be helpful, check out the [Next Level sticker](https://www.stickermule.com/en/marketplace/15145-next-level).
+For a [$10 credit](https://www.stickermule.com/unlock?ref_id=1012370701), use this sign up [link](https://www.stickermule.com/unlock?ref_id=1012370701).

-It conforms to the [living standard](https://terinjokes.github.io/StickerConstructorSpec/), just incase another project may want to do the same.
+This sticker conforms to the [standard](https://terinjokes.github.io/StickerConstructorSpec/), incase other projects may have interest in doing the same.

-Here’s a sign up link for [$10 credit](https://www.stickermule.com/unlock?ref_id=1012370701).

 ### Complementary Projects